patrickvonplaten/notebooks/ADD_NEW_MODEL.md

   - What time of model is <name of model>?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
   - What are the applications of <name of model>?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.* summarization?
-  - What is the novel feature of the model making it different to BERT, RoBERTa, or BART?
+  - What is the novel feature of the model making it different to BERT or BART (if it's an encoder-decoder model)?
   - Which of the already existing [🤗Transformers models](https://huggingface.co/transformers/#contents) is most similar to <name of model>?

  After you feel like you have gotten a good overview over the architecture of the model, you might want